Where have you been for the last three years? Dead? In a ditch? Dead in the ditch that is the Marianas Trench?

 Then why the name?

 Okay, you've got me.
 All of my perfumes are actually formulated according to the recipes developed by the elusive, but strangely perfume obsessed, mountain yeti of the West coast.
-It was tough, as they spoke an odd Mountain French Patois, but by utilizing their ancient secrets, and paying them with large quantities of gummy bears, I've been able to get these roaming Yeti to settle down in Washington to develop a line of perfumes for people who want something a little more unique.
+It was tough, as they spoke an odd Mountain French Patois, but by utilizing their ancient secrets, and paying them with large quantities of gummy bears, I've been able to get these roaming Yeti to settle down in order to develop a line of perfumes for people who want something a little more unique.

 So why perfume oils?